 - Avoid forcibly blowing your nose.

-If you can’t get your nosebleed to stop or are concerned about their frequency, contact your Doylestown ear, nose and throat specialist for advice.
+If you can’t get your nosebleed to stop or are concerned about their frequency, contact your Pennsylvania ENT specialist for advice.

 Related Ear, Nose and Throat Posts: